 If you would like to see the Northern Lights, plan your trip between mid-September and mid-April to maximize your chances.

-I think the best time to visit Iceland is September and October.
+I think the best time to visit Iceland is September.
 Early September is still summer in Iceland but there are fewer crowds because many students are back in school.
+Mid to late September you can see the Northern Lights but the weather is not yet too cold.

 Personally I preferred visiting Iceland in late September and early October (which is shoulder season).
 There are fewer tourists because the summer season is over but there is still plenty of daylight to explore Iceland (about 10-12 hours) and the weather is not yet too cold.
-It is also early enough to to see the Northern Lights.
+It was also early enough to to see the Northern Lights.

 If you do decide to visit Iceland in the winter, you will adjust your activities accordingly to be back before dark.